- About Us

-The mission of TEAM Tox is to further enhance and diversify the educational experience of all EMT graduate and post graduate trainees.
-We have several goals within this mission:
+TEAM Tox aims to further enhance and diversify the educational experience of all EMT graduate and post graduate trainees in several ways:

-2) enhance interactions between both EMT trainees and faculty
+2) Enhance sense of community and relations between EMT trainees and faculty

-Trainees of the Environmental and Molecular Toxicology (or TEAM Tox) is open to students and post-docs affiliated with the EMT department.
-Voting members include:
+Trainees of the Environmental and Molecular Toxicology (or TEAM Tox) is open to students and post-docs affiliated with the EMT department and the College of Agriculture.

-1) all students enrolled full- or part-time in either the EMT MS or PhD degree programs
+1) All students enrolled full- or part-time in EMT MS or PhD degree programs

 TEAM Tox works with the EMT Department Head and the front office to facilitate the needs of TEAM Tox and the EMT department.
 Officers are nominated by TEAM Tox members and are elected annually.
 TEAM Tox meets once monthly.
 The TEAM Tox committees meet once monthly or more frequently at the request of the chairs.
 Committee chairs are nominated within the committee and serve for one year.
 TEAM Tox is a fully inclusive group with votes open to any member.

 Help TEAM Tox continue our activities, and show your EMT pride with waterproof stickers and T-shirts!

 We have many activities for our outreach program chiefly: Organizing and running K-12 activities, participating in community engagement activities, developing new science education modules, and offering our materials to teachers. <Learn More>